alvyynm/ticketbookingsystem/README.md

 # Ticket Booking System

-As a web application developer, you are required to develop a ticket booking system application.
+Develop a ticket booking system API.

 Here are the requirements.